Cosmetic Dentistry

 Understanding Teeth Bonding

-Dental bonding uses tooth-colored composite resin—the same material used in modern fillings—applied and shaped directly onto your teeth.
-Unlike veneers that need lab fabrication or crowns that grind down tooth structure, bonding is quick and conservative.
-The dentist applies the resin, shapes it to blend with your natural tooth, and hardens it with a curing light.
-The process takes 30-60 minutes per tooth.
-You leave with an improved smile the same day.
+Dental bonding—also called composite bonding—uses tooth-colored resin applied and shaped directly onto your teeth.
+It's the same material used in modern fillings, matched to your exact shade.
+Unlike veneers that need lab fabrication or crowns that grind down tooth structure, bonding is conservative and fast.
+The dentist applies the resin, sculpts it to match your natural tooth, and hardens it with a curing light.
+Thirty to sixty minutes per tooth, and you leave with a different smile.
+No temporaries, no second appointment.

 The Benefits